-After several counselors, problems at school, relational difficulties, rages over nothing, irrational behavior, and now even a suicide attempt, Megan realized that something was terribly wrong with her 15 year old daughter.
+After several counselors, problems at school, relational difficulties, rages over nothing, irrational behavior, and now even a suicide attempt, Megan realized that something was terribly wrong with her 15-year-old daughter.
 Finally, a therapist who specializes in personality disorders suggested that this behavior was an early indicator of Borderline Personality Disorder.

 Because the official diagnosis cannot be made until 18 years of age, the therapist was stuck explaining the disorder without being able to diagnose.
-According to Megan, her daughter displayed all of signs and symptoms and she was desperate to learn how help her daughter.
+According to Megan, her daughter displayed all of signs and symptoms and she was desperate to learn how to help her daughter.
 These are the parenting suggestions the counselor gave the mother.

 - Parenting books don’t work.
 The typical parenting book focuses on behavior modification utilizing a reward/consequence system.
-While this is highly effective in schools and home environments for the majority of kids, it is not effective for budding borderline behavior.
+While this is highly effective in schools and home environments for the majority of kids, it is not useful for budding borderline behavior.
 This method will cause further isolation of the child, increase their fear of abandonment, and incite even more problematic behaviors.

-- Focus on emotion not logic.
+- Focus on emotion, not logic.
 Instead of trying to logically explain the consequences of poor decisions, focus on the emotional aspect.
 Kids with budding borderline behavior need a lot of emotional support.
 They can hear the logic better after knowing that a parent understands and empathizes with their emotional needs.

 - Passive is better than direct.
 Traditionally, direct parenting which encompasses short, sweet statements is effective.
 But with budding borderline behavior, being more passive is better.
 When a child acts up or has a problem say, “That sounds frustrating.
 How are you going to handle it?”
-Avoid providing solutions to the problem, rather draw it out of the child.
+Avoid providing solutions to the problem, instead draw it out of the child.

 - Memory problems are dissociation.
 Dissociation is a defense mechanism that a person uses to mentally step outside of their body in an effort to avoid feeling intense pain.
 When a budding borderline kid does this, they often lose track of time and place.
 This explains their inability to accurately recall details of an event.

 - It’s not about control.
-Budding borderlines children are not trying to be controlling when they act up, rather they are reflecting just how out of control they feel.
+Budding borderlines children are not trying to be controlling when they act up, instead they are reflecting just how out of control they feel.
 These kids don’t want to be in charge and don’t even think that way.
 Instead, they desperately want someone to feel as deeply as they do about the same matter.
 This helps them to feel more normal.

 - Lying is a consequence of dissociation.
 When a kid dissociates, they are not fully present and therefore do not have an accurate memory of the event.
 This often means that they are unable to recall just what they said and may even claim that they weren’t yelling when they were.
 This is not an intentional lie, they really don’t remember.
 Punishing for this generates feelings of mistrust and intensifies abandonment fears.